FroggMaster/StartVNC/README.md

 - [ ] Implement better Logs
 - [X] Test on Manjaro & Ubuntu (I'm sure it works fine.)
 - [ ] Perform check for dependencies before doing anything
-- [ ] Implement netter usage instructions
+- [X] Implement better usage instructions

 In the future, I try to implement a separate logfile for the script, since the logfile stored in ~/.vnc/logfile has only the TigerVNC Server output.